Affordable Trial Preparation

 Any deadlines that must be met prior to trial.
 To determine the deadlines in your case, carefully read the Judge’s minute entry because deadlines may vary.
 Typically, there are disclosure and pretrial deadlines and a deadline to deliver your exhibits to the Judge’s office for marking.

 This deadline is again, typically, 30 days prior to trial according to most Judge’s Minute Entry Rulings or Orders setting the hearing and deadlines.
 In Family Law cases, disclosures include providing the other parties involved in the case with a list of your witnesses and what they are expected to testify about and a list of the exhibits with copies of the exhibits you plan to use at trial.
 Pursuant to Rule 49, Arizona Rules of Family Law Procedure, disclosure is first due within forty (40) days after the filing of a response to an initial petition.
 See: Rule 49 for more information.

-Kellie is a co-owner and designated principle of Arizona Legal Document Services, L.L.C. with 25 years legal experience.
-Kellie assists clients in the Phoenix and Mesa locations.
+Kellie is a co-owner and designated principle of Arizona Legal Document Services, L.L.C. with 30 years of legal experience.
 Kellie and Melanie are a Mother/Daughter team.

 Melanie is certified as a legal document preparer with several years experience.
 Melanie has a bachelor degree in Psychology.
 She assists clients in our Mesa location.